-Rachel Salaman completed a Postgraduate Diploma in Radio Journalism at the London College of Printing, where she won the top award for social documentary.
+After earning a bachelor's degree from Warwick University, Rachel Salaman completed postgraduate training in broadcast journalism at the London College of Printing, where she won the top award for social documentary.

-She proceeded to work in local radio in Birmingham and Leicester, UK, producing and presenting news and features.
+She proceeded to work as a radio journalist in Birmingham and Leicester, UK, producing and presenting news and features.
 Her report on Nelson Mandela's visit to the UK won silver in the New York Radio Awards.

 She then moved to LBC (at the time Reuters London News 97.3FM) where she produced and presented the hour-long daily news programme The Eleventh Hour with Rachel Salaman.
 She was a regular stand-in host for the station's prime-time shows.